 - Request a virtual/ in-person Interview: Check the school’s interview policy and if interviews are offered, look online for ways to sign up. ** only for seniors

-Reach out to a faculty member or coach: If you know what you want to study, ask the admissions office if there is a faculty member they recommend you contact.
+- Reach out to a Faculty Member or Coach: Many schools have region admissions reps who reside in CA and recruit for schools outside of CA. If you know what you want to study, ask the admissions office if there is a faculty member they recommend you contact.
 You can also email a faculty member that is doing work you are interested in pursuing in college.
 If you think you could be a recruited athlete, look on the website and contact the coach.